hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

 * `timeout_sec` -
   (Optional)
-  How many seconds to wait for the backend before considering it a failed request.
-Default is 30 seconds.
-Valid range is [1, 86400].
+  The backend service timeout has a different meaning depending on the type of load balancer.
+  For more information see, [Backend service settings](https://cloud.google.com/compute/docs/reference/rest/v1/backendServices).
+  The default is 30 seconds.
+  The full range of timeout values allowed goes from 1 through 2,147,483,647 seconds.

 * `log_config` -
   (Optional)